-7 Fast Facts About Financial Aid
+7 Fast Facts About FAFSA and Financial Aid

 As the summer days start fading into memory, many families turn to back-to-school thoughts.
-For some, this is simply a matter of shopping for school supplies, but for parents of rising high school juniors and seniors, it can bring a whole new world of worrying about college.
+For some, this is simply a matter of shopping for school supplies, but for parents of high school juniors and seniors, it can bring a whole new world of worrying about college.
 Most importantly, they are concerned about being able to pay for it all.
 If you are the parent of an eager high schooler who wants to attend college, here are seven fast facts you need to know about financial aid.

 Types of Financial Aid

-Financial aid is usually broken down into grants, scholarships, loans and work-study programs.
+Financial aid is usually broken down into grants, scholarships, loans, and work-study programs.
 Help can be available from the federal and state government, the college where your student is applying, or private businesses and philanthropic organizations.
-For the most part, you want to maximize the amount of money you don’t have to pay back, and minimize the amount of money you borrow.
+For the most part, you want to maximize the amount of money you don’t have to pay back and minimize the amount of money you borrow.

 The FAFSA opens on October 1, which is an earlier deadline that debuted in 2016.
 The Department of Education has coined the term “Early FAFSA” for this change.
 You will need to be prepared to complete a FAFSA much earlier than ever before.

 The income used on the FAFSA will be from two years prior to the application year (referred to as Early FAFSA), rather than only one year prior to the application year as was previously the case.
 Instead of estimating information, you should have access to the IRS Date Retrieval Tool (DRT) if those returns have already been submitted.